PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Introduction

+\begin{itemize} \item We propose the first approach, PROVGEN, to enable GWAS reproducibility checks via privacy-preserving genomic dataset sharing.

+\item We design an innovative two-stage scheme under differential privacy that effectively detects unintentional errors in GWAS outcomes.

+\item We develop a novel XOR-based method, inspired by Ji et al.~\cite{ji2021differentially}, significantly reducing the time complexity of noise generation.

+\item We evaluate our scheme on three real-world genomic datasets and demonstrate that it outperforms existing methods in terms of accuracy, utility, and privacy. \end{itemize}

-\textbf{Roadmap.} In Section~\ref{sec:work}, we review the related work.
-We provide the background in Section~\ref{sec:background} and the system settings, including the system model and the threat model, in Section~\ref{sec:setting}.
-In Section~\ref{sec:methodology}, we introduce our proposed approach.
-We show our experimental results in Section~\ref{sec:evaluation}.
-In Section~\ref{sec:conclusion}, we conclude the paper.
+\textbf{Roadmap.} We introduce related work in Section~\ref{sec:work}.
+We provide the preliminaries in Section~\ref{sec:background} and outline the system settings in Section~\ref{sec:setting}.
+We demonstrate the workflow in Section~\ref{sec:workflow} and elaborate on the details of our approach in Section~\ref{sec:methodology}.
+Evaluation results are presented in Section~\ref{sec:evaluation}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion} and discuss its limitations and future work.